markusressel/container-app-conf/README.md

 ## Required values

-By default a `None` value is only allowed for an entry if it has no default (or it is set to `None`).
+By default config entries with a default different from `None` are required.
+A `None` value is only allowed for an entry if it has no default (or it is set to `None` explicitly).

-This means it is not possible to set the `MY_CONFIG` entry in the example at the top to `None` even after initial parsing.
-Omitting a value for this entry in all data sources or specifying an empty text in the yaml or corresponding environment variable will result in an exception.
+For required entries it is not possible to set its value `None` even after initial parsing.
+Omitting a value for this entry in all data sources will result in an exception.

-If an entry requires a value and has no default set the `required` constructor parameter to `True`.
+If an entry requires a value and has no default, set the `required` constructor parameter to `True`.

 If you want to allow setting a `None` value even if the default value